-As discussed above, we may seek new financing or additional sources of capital, depending on the capital market conditions, over the next 12 months.
-There can be no assurance that some of these additional sources of capital will be made available to us.
+As discussed above, we will seek new financing bringing us additional sources of capital, depending on the capital market conditions of our common stock, over the next 12 months.
+There can be no assurance that these additional sources of capital will be made available to us.
 The primary potential sources of cash that may be available to us are as follows:

-- · Equity investment from third party investors in Lightbridge or Enfission; and - Strategic investment or cost-sharing contributions through funding from the Department of Energy, and/or other strategic parties, to support the remaining research and development activities required to further enhance and complete the development of our fuel products to a commercial stage.
+- · Equity investment from third party investors in Lightbridge or Enfission; and - Strategic investment to support the remaining research and development activities required to further enhance and complete the development of our fuel products to a commercial stage.

-In support of our long-term business plan with respect to our fuel technology business, we endeavor to create strategic alliances with other strategic parties during the next three years, to support the remaining research and development activities through Enfission that is required to further enhance and complete the development of our fuel products to a commercial stage.
+In support of our long-term business plan with respect to our fuel technology business, we endeavor to create strategic alliances with other parties during the next three years, to support the remaining research and development activities through Enfission that is required to further enhance and complete the development of our fuel products to a commercial stage.
 We may be unable to form such strategic alliances on terms acceptable to us or at all.